Chart Color Schemes

 Health performance in Bayswater North is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Bayswater North faces significant health challenges.
-Common health conditions are somewhat prevalent across all age groups but particularly higher among older cohorts.
+Bayswater North faces significant health challenges as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.

 Frequently Asked Questions - Health